 - Weight: 450 grams

-- Cue/Play: Original Pioneer CDJ-2000 (nxs) panel with low latency tactile switches and original led light pipe rings.
+- CUE/PLAY: Original Pioneer CDJ-2000 (nxs) panel with low latency short-stroke tactile switches and original led light pipe rings.
 Buttons available in black (optionally silver)

-- Jogwheel: High quality magnetic hall encoder (10bit analog stepless, high TPR/resolution), ball bearing for multi spinning support.
-Full metal knob, clickless touch pressure sensitive (for CDJ and Vinyl mode)
+- JOGWHEEL: High quality magnetic hall encoder (10bit analog stepless, high TPR/resolution), ball bearing for multi spinning support.
+Full metal knob

-- Encoder: 2 original Panasonic encoder, soft click (low pressure) push encoder, 20 TPR.
+- ENCODER: 2 original Panasonic encoder, soft click (low pressure) push rotate encoder, 20 TPR.
 Full metal knobs with concave top shape

-- Tactile buttons: 8 original MEC switches (US made), with midi mappable bicolor LEDs (red/green, optionally: yellow/green and blue unicolor)
+- BUTTONS: 8 original MEC tactile switches (US made), bicolor illuminated LED’s (3 red/green, 4 yellow/green, 1 blue unicolor)

 PRINTED CIRCUIT BOARD

-- Top layer sandwich pcb: Dark Wheel control elements carrier pcb, smd components soldered in SMT (surface-mount technology), CAD factory made, I2C bus connected to Dark Board
+- TOP LAYER PCB: Dark Wheel control elements carrier pcb, smd components soldered in SMT (surface-mount technology), I2C bus connected to Dark Board

 - USB-B IN: Connects Dark Wheel to midi host